legacy-king/odin-recipes/README.md

 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licensed

----

-Let me know if you’d like to include a GitHub Pages live link or a screenshot to complete it!